 - Be able to write a scientific paper.

 The prerequisites for this course are: Computer Science 310, Mathematics 254, and Statistics 551A.
-As most CS students will not have taken Statistics 551A, this will be waived for any student who is willing to spend a bit of time learning the statistics, the basics of which will be covered in class.
+As many CS students will not have taken Statistics 551A or linear algebra 254, this will be waived for any student who is willing to spend a bit of time learning the statistics, the basics of which will be covered briefly in class.

 Please see syllabus for detailed course policies.